viboes/std-make/doc/proposal/utilities/decay_unwrap.md

 The intent is hard to catch and should be described  only once as it is the case of `DECAY_COPY`, e.g. `DECAY_UNWRAP`.

-In addition the author believe that using these kind of macros when we are able to define them using  functions or traits makes the standard don't any value.
+In addition the author believes that using these kind of macros when we are able to define them using  functions or traits makes the standard less clear.

 Compare the previous wording to